Art Internship Awards

 Upload an itemized budget of your expenses and an explanation of how you will cover any expenses that exceed the award amount.
 Please use our budget template.
 The AIA is slightly different from the Summer Internship Awards, but the SIA has a budget FAQ that may be helpful when writing your budget.

-The AIA committee will begin reviewing applications after the deadline.
+CLBR staff will form a selection committee and will begin reviewing applications after the deadline.
 Selection decisions and notifications will occur in late April.

 If you are selected as an awardee, you must take these steps in order to receive funding:

-- submit a letter of confirmation from your organization/host acknowledging your internship agreement.
-This can be a scanned letter or email from your organization, sent to email@example.com.
-Forwarding a letter/email is permissible
+- submit a letter of confirmation from your organization or host acknowledging your internship agreement.
+This can be a scanned letter or email from your organization or host, sent to firstname.lastname@example.org.
+Forwarding a letter or email is also permissible.

 - create a LinkedIn profile, if you do not already have one.

 - follow any other directions in your award email.